maikherbig/AIDeveloper/README.md

 In this video, I show you how to get AIDeveloper running on your Windows 7 or Windows 10 PC.

 **_If you dont want to watch the video:_**
-Go through the following 5 steps and you are good to go:
+Go through the following 6 steps and you are good to go:
 * Go to https://github.com/maikherbig/AIDeveloper/releases
 * Download a zip-file (contains a **_standalone executable_**)
 * Unzip it
-* Go into the folder created folder and scroll down until you find an executable (full name is for example "AIDeveloper_0.0.4.exe")
+* Go into the unzipped folder and scroll down until you find an executable (full name is for example "AIDeveloper_0.0.4.exe")
 * ---(Attention: if you are already using Keras: the file "home/.keras/keras.json" will be overwritten!!!)---
 * DoubleClick this .exe to run it (no installation is required)